zygmuntowskipawel/node-apn/doc/provider.markdown

 Indicate to node-apn that it should close all open connections when the queue of pending notifications is fully drained.
 This will allow your application to terminate.

-**Note:** If notifications are pushed after the connection has completely shutdown a new connection will be established.
-However, the shutdown flag will remain and after the notifications are sent the connections will be optimistically shutdown again.
-Do not rely on this behaviour, it's more of a quirk.
+**Note:** If notifications are pushed after the connection has started, an error will be thrown.

 [provider-api]: https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CommunicatingwithAPNs.html
 [provider-auth-tokens]: https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CommunicatingwithAPNs.html#//apple_ref/doc/uid/TP40008194-CH11-SW1